ZhangLaibao/machine_gun/java/JVM/concurrent/thread-pool.md

     }

     /**
      * Performs cleanup and bookkeeping for a dying worker.
-Called
-     * only from worker threads.
-Unless completedAbruptly is set,
+Called only from worker threads.
+Unless completedAbruptly
-     * assumes that workerCount has already been adjusted to account
-     * for exit.
-This method removes thread from worker set, and
+     * is set, assumes that workerCount has already been adjusted to account for exit.
+This method removes thread
-     * possibly terminates the pool or replaces the worker if either
-     * it exited due to user task exception or if fewer than
+     * from worker set, and possibly terminates the pool or replaces the worker if either it exited due to user
-     * corePoolSize workers are running or queue is non-empty but
-     * there are no workers.
+     * task exception or if fewer than corePoolSize workers are running or queue is non-empty but there are no workers.
-     *
-     * @param w the worker
+     */
-     * @param completedAbruptly if the worker died due to user exception */ private void processWorkerExit(Worker w, boolean completedAbruptly) {
+    private void processWorkerExit(Worker w, boolean completedAbruptly) {
         if (completedAbruptly) // If abrupt, then workerCount wasn't adjusted